stanley-gu/qual/proposal.md

 		if research is conducted on the cell, tissue (collections of cells), or organism level.}
 \end{SCfigure}

+While to some degree, each of these aims can be performed in parallel, methodology from each Aim will facilitate and strengthen the discoveries of the others.
+We view that it is an advantage that these Aims can be performed partially in parallel, which may lead to faster discovery and course correction of the research plan with initial findings.

 ## Specific Aim 1
 ### Strategy and Rationale